-In addition, significant corporate transactions or reorganizations, such as an acquisition or a disposal, may have an impact on our liquidity and cashflows.
-As part of our strategy to focus our efforts on our core business of manufacturing construction machinery, on March 15, 2012, we passed a board resolution to dispose of 80% equity interest in the ESM Company, our wholly-owned subsidiary principally engaged in our environmental and sanitation business, by way of a public tender on Hunan Province Equity Exchange at a tender price of not less than RMB2,783.0561 million.
-See "Summary - Recent Developments".
-While we believe the Disposal will help us focus on our core products and business and rationalize our resources allocation, if we are unable to successfully expand our core products and businesses to make up for the loss in revenues from our environmental and sanitation business, such disposal could have a material adverse effect on our results of operations, financial condition and cashflows.
+Moreover, significant corporate transactions or reorganizations, such as an acquisition or a disposal, may also have an impact on our liquidity and cashflows.
+As part of our strategy to focus our efforts on our core business of manufacturing construction machinery, on March 15, 2012, we passed a board resolution to dispose of 80% equity interest in one of our wholly-owned subsidiaries principally engaged in our environmental and sanitation business, by way of a public tender at a tender price of not less than RMB2,783.0561 million representing 80% of the appraised value of such subsidiary as at February 29, 2012.
+See "Our History and Corporate Structure - Proposed Disposal of Our Subsidiary".
+While we believe the proposed disposal will help us focus on our core products and business and rationalize our resources allocation, if we are unable to successfully expand our core products and businesses to make up for the loss in revenues from our environmental and sanitation business, such disposal could have a material adverse effect on our results of operations, financial condition and cashflows.